-Scientia Professor Anthony Kelleher is a clinician scientist.
+Scientia Professor Anthony (Tony) Kelleher is a clinician scientist.
 He graduated from Medicine at UNSW in 1986.
 He trained in internal medicine and pathology at St Vincent’s Hospital, Sydney at the height of the HIV epidemic, qualifying as a Clinical Immunologist and Immunopathologist in 1995.

 Professor Kelleher completed his PhD in 1997, describing the modulation of the HIV infected immune system by a range of interventions including therapeutic vaccines and IL-2.
 He made the first observations explaining how antiretroviral treatment restores the immune system in those with late stage HIV infection.